-Conklin School (Kindergarten to Grade 12)
+Conklin School (Kindergarten to Grade 9)

-Conklin School offers kindergarten to grade 12 programming in the community of Conklin.
-Enrolment at the school has 20 students in 2023 compared to 32 students in 2019.
-Enrolment is projected to remain low, between 10 and 15 students over the next 10 years.
+Conklin School offers kindergarten to grade 9 programming in the community of Conklin.
+Enrollment at the school was 20 students in 2023 compared to 32 students in 2019.
+Enrollment is projected to remain low, between 10 and 15 students over the next 10 years.
 Kindergarten enrolment in the community of Conklin is between 1 and 2 students most years.

 Conklin is a remote, rural community located approximately 155 kilometres southeast of Fort McMurray on scenic Christina Lake.
 The distant nature of the community means that for community growth to occur, employment opportunities would need to be located close to Conklin to contribute to population growth.
 Conklin is not within commuting distance of any larger centre.
 When population growth is limited, student enrolment becomes even more limited as the existing population ages out or moves to find employment after schooling is complete.
-According to the Federal census, there were 185 residents in 2016 in the community of Conklin and the population declined to 154 residents (-16.8%) in 2021.
+According to the Federal census, there were 185 residents in 2016 in the community of Conklin.
+The population declined to 154 residents (-16.8%) in 2021.

-Conklin School ranks highest in all categories concerning building condition.
-According to the last review of building condition, requirements are:
+Conklin School ranks highest in all categories concerning building conditions.
+According to the last review of the building condition, the requirements are: